 Ages 3-4: At this early age, you just need something that introduces your children to the basic narratives in God’s word.
 100 Bible Stories, 100 Bible Songs keeps the stories short and has engaging illustrations.
 It has the added bonus of including a CD with a song for each story.
 The Early Readers Bible (see below) can also be used for this age.

-Ages 4-6: The Jesus Storybook Bible is unique in that it shows how every story in the Bible points to Jesus.
+Ages 4-6: My favorite for this age is the The Big Picture Interactive Bible Storybook.
+It summarizes the key stories well into a one page daily story and ends each lesson with a catechistic question and answer to reinforce the main point.
+Alternatively The Jesus Storybook Bible is unique in that it shows how every story in the Bible points to Jesus.
 The stories are short and the book has bright vibrant, playful illustrations that engage young children.
 If you are teaching your child to read, The Early Readers Bible is a great option.
 It uses very simple, high frequency words and repeats them often.
 It also adds new words with each story that then are built upon in future stories.

 Ages 6-8: The ESV Illustrated Family Bible offers 270 selections from the actual text of the ESV.
 It includes full page illustrations that capture the key element of each story.
 The Bible is a nice bridge between those without illustrations and the complete text.
 The Golden Children’s Bible is a good option as well, but tends to use a little older language and a different style of illustrations.
 The text is also a little smoother because it’s not drawn directly from a Bible translation.
 It appears to be out of print, so you’ll need to find it used